phreborn/MLCAF/Tutorial/TQFolder.md

 The `create` method creates a new `TQFolder` or `TQSampleFolder`.
 The function takes the two named arguments `path` and `type`.
 The type can be either "f" or "folder" to create a `TQFolder`, or it can be "sf" or "samplefolder" to create a `TQSampleFolder`.
-Parent folder are created automatically if missing.
+Parent folders are created automatically if missing.

 ```
 $create(path="path/to/new/folder", type="f or sf");
 ```

-> Task: Create a new TQFolder for the mammal zerba.
+> Task: Create a new TQFolder for the mammal zebra.

 <!-- console
 ```